Fabxx/ASG/README.md

 - Run the script: `./generator.sh >/dev/null 2>&1` (if you want terminal logging, remove the `>/dev/null 2>&1`)

-- Choose the parser you need

-- Setup the paths when asked to do so
+- Choose the parser you need and setup the paths when asked to do so

 - The program can sort the rom files and cover images into folders for you if you haven't.
 More info in the option 5 of the Menu.

-NOTE: The linux script is case sensitive and looks specifically for `.EXE`, so rename your main executable extension like that.

 # How to use (Powershell file)